davidjbradshaw/iframe-resizer/README.md

 Send data to the containing page, `message` can be any data type that can be serialized into JSON.
 The `targetOrigin` option is used to restrict where the message is sent to, in case your iFrame navigates away to another domain.

-### pageInfo(callback)

-Ask the containing page for its positioning coordinates.
-You need to provide a callback which receives an object with the following properties:

-* **clientHeight** The height of the viewport in pixels
-* **clientWidth** The width of the viewport in pixels
-* **offsetLeft** The number of pixels between the left edge of the containing page and the left edge of the iframe
-* **offsetTop** The number of pixels between the top edge of the containing page and the top edge of the iframe
-* **scrollLeft** The number of pixels between the left edge of the iframe and the left edge of the iframe viewport
-* **scrollTop** The number of pixels between the top edge of the iframe and the top edge of the iframe viewport

 ## Troubleshooting